Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity: Wormhole Models

-where $b_0$ is an integrating constant.
-Since the metric is asymptotically flat, Eq. (\ref{Eq.42}) is stable when $\omega>1$.
-Adopting some particular values of the parameters, we plot $b(r)$ in Fig. (\ref{fig9}).
-It can be noticed that $r>r_0$ and $b(r)-r<0$ is an essential condition for the shape function to satisfy. $b(r)-r$ is also a decreasing function for $r>r_0$ which obeys the flaring out condition $b^\prime(r_0)<1$.
+Given that, $\mathrm{b}_0$ = integral constant and considering the asymptotical flatness of the metric, Eq. (\ref{Eq.42}) remains stable when $\omega>1$.
+By selecting specific parameter values, we plot $\mathrm{b(r)}$ in Fig. \ref{fig9}.
+It can be observed that $r>r_0$ and $\mathrm{b(r)}-r<0$ is a crucial condition to fulfill for shape function.
+Additionally, $\mathrm{b(r)}-r$ is a decreasing function for $r>r_0$, which satisfies the flaring-out condition.